nasa-gibs/worldview/config/default/common/config/metadata/stories/icebergs/step003.md

-By October 2022, Iceberg B22-A began to drift northwest.
+By October 2022, Iceberg B-22A became dislodged from the sea floor and began to drift northwest.